 - The effects of the concerns related to probable threats.

-- Determining if specific scenarios should be included within the review.
+- Determining specific scenarios to be included within the review.

-Depending upon your agreed upon definitions for how vulnerabilities and threat event frequency translate to loss event frequency and risk, teams can define their risk rating to categorize and prioritize remediation.
-Critical level risk rating could be an annualized loss of $1M-$2M for one company while a critical loss could be $10M of more for another company.
-If these labels are clearly translated, then leadership teams can avoid subjective interpretations and assumptions.
-Resources are limited and without a strategy and plan to determine priorities, you will likely expend resources with little to no impact to reduce your loss exposure.
+Depending upon your agreed-upon definitions for how vulnerabilities and threat event frequency translate to lose event frequency and risk, teams can define their risk rating to categorize and prioritize remediation.
+A critical level risk rating could be an annualized loss of $1M-$2M for one company, while a crucial loss could be $10M or more for another company.
+If these labels are translated, leadership teams can avoid subjective interpretations and assumptions.
+Resources are limited, and without a strategy and plan to determine priorities, you will likely expend resources with little to no impact to reduce your loss exposure.

 How often should I schedule a penetration test?

-- The first factor that can affect how often a company should conduct a penetration test is the size of the company.
-Large manufacturing companies and businesses will often integrate newer technologies for both their internal and external components, requiring more penetration tests to ensure the security of their networks and applications.
-Smaller manufactures and businesses, compared to larger businesses, require fewer penetration tests, as new components are not frequently changed or installed.
-As companies change and utilize new technologies, new vulnerabilities can be used to access sensitive information or internal networks.
+- The first factor affecting how often a company should conduct a penetration test is its size.
+Large manufacturing companies and businesses will often integrate newer technologies for their internal and external components, requiring more penetration tests to ensure their networks and applications’ security.
+Smaller companies need fewer penetration tests than larger enterprises, as new features are not frequently changed or installed.
+As companies change and utilize new technologies, criminals use new vulnerabilities to access sensitive information or internal networks.

-- The second factor that can affect how often a penetration test should be conducted can be due to regulations that a business needs or uses.
-For example, businesses that use or have to maintain Payment Card Industries Data Security Standard, or PCI DSS for short, must complete at least 2 penetration tests every six months.
-Manufacturers should understand their requirements for regulated compliance before defining a scope and scheduling a penetration test.
+- The second factor affects how often a penetration test is conducted due to regulations that a business needs or uses.
+For example, companies that use or maintain Payment Card Industries Data Security Standard, or PCI DSS for short, must complete at least two penetration tests every six months.
+Manufacturers should understand their requirements for regulated compliance before defining the scope and scheduling a penetration test.

-- The final factor that can affect how often a company conducts penetration testing is the infrastructure where data is stored.
-As cloud environments for data storage continue to become more prevalent, rules against external penetration testing can affect who and when the penetration test can be completed.
-Some cloud service providers will allow external penetration testing, but will require the owner of the account to inform the service provider in advance and wait for a response from the cloud provider either approving or denying the penetration test.
-In some cases, cloud service providers will opt to internally conduct a penetration test against their own infrastructure in an effort to prevent accidental harm to businesses using shared resources.
+- The final factor affecting how often a company conducts penetration testing is the infrastructure where data is stored.
+As cloud environments for data storage continue to become more prevalent, rules against external penetration testing can affect who and when the penetration test is completed.
+Some cloud service providers will allow external penetration testing but require the account owner to inform the service provider in advance and wait for a response from the cloud provider, either approving or denying the penetration test.
+In some cases, cloud service providers will internally conduct a penetration test against their infrastructure to prevent accidental harm to businesses using shared resources.

-In addition to the three reasons previously mentioned, manufacturers and producers should conduct a penetration test when manufacturers and producers make changes to the infrastructure and applications used in the network.
-As changes such as the removal and creation of new firewall rules or updates to the applications used are made, the security of the network should be considered unsecured until properly tested.
+In addition to the three reasons previously mentioned, manufacturers and producers should conduct a penetration test when making changes to the infrastructure and applications used in the network.
+As changes such as removing and creating new firewall rules or completing application updates, the network’s security should be considered unsecured until adequately tested.